techierishi/riDB/README.md

-# Thread safe key value pair NoSql database
+# Thread safe key value pair embedded NoSql database
 NoSql Database in its simplest form

 Steps to use the database: